-conditions of scalp and hair, it is volle in natural color with figure of sie chunk of solid matter left. equally beyond doubt that the major- deep cream color and dark brown, sometimes four-storied brick White butcher's linen trimmed the nails into shape.

-The necessity of selecting a cleaning agent that agrees with both hair ting the cuticle as that makes the follicles and the scalp will be readily understood when it is realized that "Her plan is to take an orange the color of the locks is governed stick and push the flesh back from entirely by natural chemicals, and the nail, getting under the edges so when hair begins to turn gray it is as to loosen the skin.
+While it is true that a lew samfore with the brush all over them, conditions of scalp and hair, it is voile in natural color with figure of equally beyond doubt that the major- deep cream color and dark brown, "After that with scissors and a ity of cleansers, to be of real benefit. done with silk embroidery floss.
+The file she trimmed the nails into shape. should be chosen with regard to the skirt is gouged slightly about the low.
+She warned me against cut- ing agent that agrees with both hair ting the cuticle as that makes the follicles and the scalp will be readily understood when it is realized that "Her plan is to take an orange the color of the locks is governed stick and push the flesh back from entirely by natural chemicals, and the nail, getting under the edges so when hair begins to turn gray it is as to Icosen the skin.
 But this must because these shades, either from age or illness, fade.
-If it were pos-"When one is rough about it sible to know precisely to what dethe young nail is injured and this gree the fading exists, then there brings those white spots on the nail might be made most perfect hair restorers, but unfortunately this infirst time, she had to cut some of the Parenthetically, it may be said hang-nails, but she said I would nev- that the amount of natural chemicals er have any more if I used the is not the same in any two heads. orange stick every day, and always and this accounts for the fact that a rubbed the flesh back from my nails dye that is so-called "perfect" for one, may make practically no im-
+If it were pos-"When one is rough about it sible to know precisely to what dethe young nail is injured and this gree the fading exists, then there brings those white spots on the nail might be made most perfect hair restorers, but unfortunately this inorange stick every day, and always and this accounts for the fact that a rubbed the flesh back from my nails dye that is so-called "perfect" for ione, may make practically no impoo use a tablespoonful of warm wa-Tins used for rich cakes must be to for each white, and the two This standard is fixed mostly over the blue in many points.
+This of paper over the bottom of the tin ing rubbed into the scalp and over